Mention it in any channel

 agents work inside them.

-If Slack isn't connected yet, the tools hand the agent a plain explanation instead of an error — the run carries on.
+If Slack isn't connected yet, the tools hand the agent a plain explanation instead of an error, and the run carries on.

 One authorization in the browser.
-Credentials stay encrypted on the platform — nothing to paste, store, or rotate.
+Credentials stay encrypted on the platform, with nothing to paste, store, or rotate.

 In the dashboard's Integrations page, click the Slack tile.

 Your browser walks Slack's standard authorization.
-Approve it and the workspace is linked — every agent can now be granted Slack access.
+Approve it and the workspace is linked, so every agent can now be granted Slack access.

 Type /invite @Levain in a channel and mention it.